The Ultimate Guide to RV Camping in Massachusetts

 Wildlife Encounters and Precautions

-Additionally, you will want to keep an eye out for jellyfish while swimming in the ocean or playing on the beach, and get out of the water if a shark is spotted.
+Additionally, you will want to keep an eye out for jellyfish while swimming in the ocean or playing on the beach, and get out of the water if someone spots a shark.

 Related